hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 1. To run the add-in capability from the remote deployment, ... ?

-Copy the production URL from the TAB_ENDPOINT in env/.env.dev file.
+Copy the production URL from the ADDIN_ENDPOINT in env/.env.dev file.
-Edit webpack.config.js file and change urlProd to the value you just copied.
+Edit \add-in\webpack.config.js file and change urlProd to the value you just copied.
 Please note to add a '/' at the end of the URL.
 Run npm run build:add-in.
 Copy add-in\dist\manifest.dev.json to appPackage folder using npx ncp .\add-in\dist\manifest.dev.json .\appPackage\manifest.addinPreview.json
 Run npx office-addin-dev-settings sideload .\appPackage\manifest.addinPreview.json